 Normally, some areas conspicuously display warning posts about the prohibition; while others don’t.
 The other thing is that certain communities only prohibit loud Jake brakes.

-In any case, make sure you do a background check on the neighbourhood and be on the lookout for the following signs:
+In any case, make sure you do a background check on the neighborhood and be on the lookout for the following signs:

 - Avoid using engine brakes